UF-FSU CTSA K12 Mentored Career Development Program

 Henna Budhwani, PhD, MPH

-K12 Program Director
+K12 Program Co-Director

 Frequently Asked Questions about the K12 Program

-• Candidate must an a U.S. Citizen, citizen national, or have permanent residency status.
+• Candidates must be S. citizens, citizen nationals, or have permanent residency status.

+What is the difference between the K12 Award and the CTSA Scholar Award?
 The only difference is funding.
 Both Awards have the same benefits and expectations, but the K12 Award is funded by the National Institutes of Health (NIH), while the CTSA Scholar Award is funded by different Colleges at FSU who are willing.

+Where can I go for help on my pre-application?
 A candidate's primary mentor should be the first point of contact for help with their proposal.
 Additionally, candidates can reach out to the previous K12 and CTSA Scholar Awardees for guidance.

 More Information